DannyVC123/Ex-6-Game/README.md

 - The game feels repetitive after a few playthroughs because the gameplay doesn’t change in meaningful ways, offering little variation or novelty.
 - The player quickly becomes bored or frustrated because the game starts to feel predictable or stagnant.
 - Randomness or variations don’t sufficiently affect gameplay in a way that encourages further play, making the game feel too predictable.

+## Devlog

+### Dynamic Maze Generation - Nov.
+14, 2024
+I implemented a randomly generated maze using the Depth-First Search (DFS) algorithm.
+The generation starts at the bottom-left corner of the grid.
+From there, the algorithm randomly selects an unvisited neighboring tile, marks it as visited, and updates it to the current tile.
+This process continues until the current tile has no unvisited neighboring tiles.
+At this point, the algorithm backtracks to the most recently visited tile with unvisited neighbors and continues exploring.
+The maze generation is complete once all tiles have been visited, ensuring that every cell in the maze can be reached from any other cell.